General Questions:

 Q. When can I expect to receive my check?

-A. Rather than providing the students with a lump sum at the end of the summer, each student’s stipend will be divided into four equal installments.
-A time sheet must be filled out and sent to the Education Program Coordinator every two weeks or 64-80 hours worked.
+A. Rather than providing the students with a lump sum at the end of the summer, each student’s stipend will be divided into three equal installments.
+A time sheet must be filled out and sent to the Education Program Coordinator every two weeks or 64 hours worked.
 If a student does not reach 64 hours within the two week period, they must extend the time sheet until 64 hours have been worked.
 This must stat consistent with the length of their internship.
 Once the time sheet is received, paychecks will be put in the mail.
 Students should expect to receive checks approximately two weeks after checks are mailed, and most checks are sent once the corresponding time sheets and reports have been received by the Education Program Coordinator.

 Q. Who is responsible for filling out the student time sheet?